phimage/Prephirences/README.md

 ```
 Only two functions are mandatory, others are automatically mapped but can be overrided for performance or readability.

+- In the same way you can implement `MutablePreferencesType` with `setObject` and `removeObjectForKey` methods.
-If you structure give a list of keys instead of a full dictionary, you can instead conform to `PreferencesAdapter` and implement `func keys() -> [String]`
+- If you structure give a list of keys instead of a full dictionary, you can instead conform to `PreferencesAdapter` and implement `func keys() -> [String]`.
+- You have a collection of object with each object could define a key and a value take a look at `CollectionPreferencesAdapter` or see `NSHTTPCookieStorage` implementation.

 ### Accessing using custom key
 Instead of using `string` or `string` constants, you can use an `enum` to define a list of keys